-(GREEN) A person who lives with a "Contact" and has not been exposed to an Ebola "Case" is considered a "No Risk Person" for transmission.
+(GREEN) A person, who lives with a "Contact" and has not exposed to an Ebola "Case" is considered a "No Risk Person" for transmission.
 This "No Risk Person" is often referred to as contact-of-a-"Contact".
 Since this person has not been exposed to Ebola, s/he cannot pass the disease to someone else.
 From a Public Health perspective, this individual may conduct normal daily activities.

-Example
+Example:

-A member of your business who lives with a "Contact" without symptoms has not been exposed to Ebola and therefore cannot transmit the disease.
-This individual is considered a "No Risk Person".
+A person who lives with a "Contact" without symptoms has not been exposed to Ebola and therefore cannot transmit the disease.
+This individual is considered a "No Risk Person" often referred to as contact-of-a-"Contact".